COURSE OUTLINE: HANDGUN BASIC (FUNDAMENTALS)

 - · Long pants (cargo or hiking style is perfect) with room for movement.

 - · An extra layer for warmth.
-Training occurs on an indoor range with constant ventilation and can be cool.
+Training occurs on an indoor range with constant ventilation or outdoor range, and can be cool.

 - · Pen and notebook for notes and marking the exams

 - · Any medications you require (Ventolin, epi pen, etc.).